StarkillerX42/Alarm/README.md

 # Alarm Clock

-This is my alarm clock for my raspberry pi. it works rather well with my setup, but you'll probably need to make some changes for implimentation on your own pi. for example, my music is stored on a USB called Shodan, which you'll need to change.
+This is my alarm clock for my raspberry pi. it works rather well with my setup, but you'll probably need to make some changes for implementation on your own pi. for example, my music is stored on a USB called Shodan, which you'll need to change.
 None of my functions use main, sue me.

 ## Files
 alarm.py runs the alarm, and is a file I run in crontab